v14dz/fsnoop/README.md

     char file[]    = "/var/lock/prog.lck";
     uint32_t mask  = IN_CREATE;

-You can find a complete list of inotify event masks in the man page of ``inotify(7)``.
+You can find a complete list of Inotify event masks in the man page of ``inotify(7)``.

 Also, to postpone the call to payload(), for instance if you don't want it